CS274: Computer Architecture - Number System Conversions (100 Points)

 Description Pre-Emerging (< 50%) Beginning (50%) Progressing (85%) Proficient (100%)

-Writeup and Submission (10%) An incomplete submission is provided The program is submitted, but not according to the directions in one or more ways (for example, because it is lacking a readme writeup) The program is submitted according to the directions with a minor omission or correction needed, and with at least superficial responses to the bolded questions throughout The program is submitted according to the directions, including a readme writeup describing the solution, and thoughtful answers to the bolded questions throughout
+Writeup and Submission (10%) An incomplete submission is provided; the readme is missing The program is submitted, but not according to the directions in one or more ways (for example, the readme is missing, or the Makefile and tests are not included in the submission) The program is submitted according to the directions with a minor omission or correction needed, and the readme describes the solution and how to build, run, and test it at least superficially The program is submitted according to the directions, including a readme that describes your conversion approach for each base pair, explains how to build and run the program and its unit tests via the Makefile, and gives thoughtful answers to any bolded questions throughout

 Please refer to the Style Guide for code quality examples and guidelines.